Caedilla/RUF/README.md

 * Several pre-configured layouts to choose from in the profile section.

 ### Live Only Features
-* Supports Focus, Focus's Target, Boss, and Arena frames (In addition to the ones mentioned above)
+* Supports Focus, Focus's Target, Boss, Boss Targets, Arena, Arena Targets (In addition to the ones mentioned above)
 * Absorb Bar - a semi-transparent bar layered on top of the health bar showing your current absorbs as a percentage of max health.

 ### Classic Only Features